sqpat/RealDOOM/README.md

 You can adjust the EMS page frames available by changing NUM_EMS_PAGES in doomdefs.h from 4 to a higher number.
 This is not really hooked up in 16-bit mode yet.
 Eventually, 8-10 EMS active pages will represent a very well-configured 286 system and 'best case' performance for a 16 bit cpu running the game.
 EMM386 works great for 386 and later.

 86box is heavily recommended over DOSBox for the 16 bit version.
 It is over 10 times faster.
-There are still a few bugs preventing the game from running smoothly on real hardware.
+If running on real hardware, an MMX 233 or so should be fine to get decent framerate with the current build.

 ### Removed features (not planned to be re-added)
  - multiplayer and netplay